PANEL ATTORNEY QUALIFICATIONS

 notes regarding unpublished opinions on similar issues, citations

-to recent decisions which may be relevant to your issues,
+to recent decisions that may be relevant to your issues,

 or letters suggesting points to be made in the reply brief.